Application and Admission

 Can I take some courses as a non-degree student?

-In order to enroll in the course(s), students must complete the standard online application (select “Graduate: professional education program” as the Student Type, and “Other Non-Degree Coursework” as the Academic Program), and email unofficial copies of transcripts from each institution attended to the Director of Admission for Graduate and Postbaccalaureate Programs.
+In order to enroll in the course(s), students must complete the standard online graduate application (in the Student Profile section of the application, select “Professional & Continuing Education” as the Student Type, and “Other Non-Degree Coursework” as the Academic Program), and email unofficial copies of transcripts from each institution attended to the Director of Admission for Graduate and Professional Education Programs.
 The transcripts will then be evaluated by the program director to ensure that any necessary pre-requisite course requirements have been met.
 Non-degree seeking students interested in courses in the Counseling program must meet minimum program admission requirements for the program.
 Please note that degree-seeking students have registration preference.

 After the completion of 9 non-degree credits, a student must then apply for formal admission into the program in order to move forward and take additional courses.